 Firstly, open the app.
 Secondly, click on Strength.
 Next, click on the filter, which brings up the different class themes.
 After that, look for “Resistance Band.”
 Finally, tap “Resistance Band” to see the class offerings.

-Meanwhile, there are just a handful of resistance bands classes with Andy Speer and Hannah Corbin.
+Meanwhile, there are just a handful of resistance band workout classes with Andy Speer, Chase Tucker and Hannah Corbin.
 The workouts focus on upper body, lower body, full body and core.

 What kind of resistance bands to buy